Photo © Meghan Pinsonnault/Stocksy

 • As featured in:

-• World Nomads offers travel insurance for skiing and snowboarding to help cover medical emergencies, stolen gear and trip cancellations.
+• Coverage for the slopes: World Nomads offers travel insurance for skiing and snowboarding to help cover medical emergencies, stolen gear and trip cancellations.

-• Our plans include emergency medical evacuation coverage if you get injured while skiing or snowboarding in remote areas.
+• Emergency medical evacuation: Our plans include emergency medical evacuation coverage if you get injured while skiing or snowboarding in remote areas.

-• We provide gear protection if your ski equipment is stolen or accidentally damaged by your common carrier during your trip.
+• Gear protection on and off the mountain: We provide gear protection if your ski equipment is stolen or accidentally damaged by your common carrier during your trip.

-• If your trip is disrupted by illness or injuries (amongst other covered reasons), adventure travel insurance for skiing may help cover your unused, prepaid, non-refundable trip costs.
+• Coverage if an injury cuts your trip short: If your trip is disrupted by illness or injuries (amongst other covered reasons), adventure travel insurance for skiing may help cover your unused, prepaid, non-refundable trip costs.

-Why should I consider international ski insurance for my trip?
+Why should I consider travel insurance for my international ski trip?

 Unexpected issues can mess up even the most carefully planned ski trips.
 For example, those seeking fresh powder flock to Japan each winter to hit the slopes, but what happens if an injury puts a halt to your fun?
 Ski insurance for Japan may help you bounce back quickly with support for medical and travel emergencies, delays, and disruptions.
 With coverage that is flexible to your needs, it’s a smart way to travel confidently when you’re skiing outside of your home province.